MHaringa/spatialrisk/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

-Note that this package is my first submission.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of spatialrisk.